 The foundation of the grand lodge remains today.

 As a nod to history, California State Parks has drawn up plans for an equestrian center with trailer parking and campsites for the western end of the ranch.

-Ronald and Nancy ride beside the main barn (right) that stands today
+Ronald and Nancy ride beside the stables (at right) that stand today

 Next to the old main driveway near Lake Vista Drive & Mulholland Hwy.